jonlpersson/ed-latimore/site/_products/the-dick-detox-bootcamp-30-days-to-freedom-from-internet-porn.md

   - _id: block_benefits
     heading: The 30-day Dick Detox bootcamp gets you off porn with these powerful tools
     benefit_items:
-      - heading:
+      - heading: Privacy
-        text: |
+        text: >
           Everything shared within the group and during calls is 100% confidential.
 You don’t even have to show your face, use your real name, or engage if you don’t want to.
 ---